Belarus travel guide

 If you plan to work as a journalist in Belarus, you must get accreditation from the Ministry of Foreign Affairs of Belarus before you travel.

-It is a legal requirement for accommodation providers to register any foreign guest staying for more than 10 days in Belarus.
+Accommodation providers must register any foreign guests staying for more than 10 days in Belarus.
 Registration will normally be arranged by your hotel.
 If you’re staying with someone, check that they’re doing this.
-You can register online (this page may not be accessible from all countries) or with the local police office (OVIR) in the district in which you’re staying.
+You can register with the authorities online (this page may not be accessible from all countries) or with the local police office (OVIR) in the district where you’re staying.
 There are fines for not registering in time.
-Further information can be found on the Ministry of Foreign Affairs website.
+See the Ministry of Foreign Affairs website for more details.

 Customs rules

-If you are carrying more than 10,000 US dollars in cash or travellers cheques, you must complete a currency and goods declaration form.
-You must do this both when you enter and leave Belarus.
-The form must be stamped by a customs officer.
+If you are carrying cash or travellers cheques worth more than 10,000 US dollars, you must complete a currency declaration form and get it stamped by a customs officer.

 You are not allowed to take more currency out of Belarus than you declared when you arrived.
-Keep your entry declaration forms for the duration of your visit.
-When you leave Belarus, you will complete a new form, but you must also show the entry form.
+Keep your entry declaration form for the duration of your visit.
+When you leave Belarus, you must complete a new form and show the entry form.
 If you do not, you could be delayed and fined.

 Terrorism